If you’re just getting started with your content marketing strategy, chances are you’ve been asking yourself, “How do I know what to write about?”

 Another example can be:

-As you can see, content gap analysis provides a way to quickly identify where your content is lacking and what needs to be created.
+As you can see, a successful content gap analysis provides a way to quickly identify where your content is lacking and what needs to be created.

 By mapping out your buyer’s journey, you can make sure that you are providing the right content for each stage to drive them to their decision-making process.